 Every June, members of the LGBTQ+ community come to Disney parks for the Gay Days event.
 It’s not officially supported by Walt Disney World, but that didn’t stop the Southern Baptist Convention from calling for a Disney boycott in 1997 for promoting gay lifestyles.
 The group gave up in 2005, claiming it had adequately communicated its displeasure to the company, NBC News reported.

 Despite the boycott, Gay Days in Orlando is still going strong, and Disneyland Paris started officially embracing its local version of the event in 2019.
-While the Orlando parks haven’t gone that far, they sell official Pride merchandise, adding to rainbow merchandise that was already being sold.
+While the Orlando parks haven’t gone that far, they do sell official Pride merchandise, adding to the rainbow merchandise that was already being sold.